Competing Orders and Anomalies

-One of the standard ways to investigate anomaly structure of the model is to promote a global symmetry to a local one (gauging) and search for inconsistency. \citep{weinberg,harvey} The promotion is done by introducing a gauge potential and associate minimal coupling.
+We employ the standard strategy to investigate quantum anomalies: to promote a global symmetry to a local one (gauging) and search for inconsistency. \citep{weinberg,harvey} The promotion is done by introducing a gauge potential and associate minimal coupling.
 Without the WZW term, the minimal coupling is enough to gauge the symmetry and there is no ambiguity.
 But, gauging the WZW term is subtle since it is expressed in $X_{D+1}$.

-One important condition is that gauging does not change the dimensions of dynamics' spacetime.
-For example, equations of motions should be well-defined in the original dimensions even after gauging since infinitesimally weak gauge coupling is conceivable. \cite{hull}
+One criterion of a proper gauging procedure is that gauging does not change space-time dimensions of dynamics.
+For example, equations of motions should be well-defined in the original dimensions ($X_D$) even after gauging since infinitesimally weak gauge coupling is conceivable. \cite{hull}

-Hereafter, we use differential forms for notation convenience following Nakahara's\cite{nakahara} (also, see appendix).
+For notation convenience, we use differential forms following Nakahara's\cite{nakahara} (also, see Supplementary Materials).
 In $2D$, the WZW term is

-In the three dimensional manifold, $\omega$ is the highest from ($d \omega =0$).
-The closeness ($d \omega =0$) is tied to the two dimensional variation and associated equation of motion.
-Order parameter is in a vector representation of the $O(4)$ group, and its variation is $\delta \phi^i =\epsilon^{a}[t_a]^i_j \phi^j $ with the Lie algebra $[t_{a}]_{ij}=-[t_{a}]_{ji}$ of $SO(4)$, ($a=1,\cdots,6$).
-Global transformation is parametrized by constants ($\epsilon^a$) and local transformation is by functions on spacetime ($\epsilon^a(x)$).
-Hereafter, we focus on $SO(D+2)$ symmetry since the 't Hooft anomaly is from continuous groups and discrete parts are irrelevant to our discussion.